-3In ? only the goods market is subject to search frictions but unemployment emerges due to indivisible labor.
-The BMW model has been extended to incorporate credit and various forms of liquidity, e.g., ? and ?.
+&lt;sup>2A related model was first proposed by Shi (1998) where large households are composed of a continuum of members who pool their money and share their resources.
+In Rocheteau, Rupert, and Wright (2007) only the goods market is subject to search frictions but unemployment emerges due to indivisible labor.
+The BMW model has been extended to incorporate credit and various forms of liquidity, e.g., Bethune, Rocheteau, and Rupert (2015) and Branch, Petrosky-Nadeau, and Rocheteau (2016).